or scroll for tips (and a little nostalgia).

-Why would you want to make butter at home when you can buy it at the supermarket?
+Want to know how to make butter at home (even though you can easily just buy it at the supermarket)?

 Here’s what you’ll need:

-- 2 cups cold water (I placed ice in the water and removed the ice before using the water)
+- 2-3 cups cold water (I place ice in the water and removed the ice before using the water)

 - couple of pinches of salt (if you prefer salted butter).

-These things aren’t necessary for butter making, but if you start making your own butter regularly (like I plan to) they may come in very handy:
+These things aren’t necessary for butter making, but if you start making your own butter regularly they may come in very handy:

 Pour the 500ml of thickened cream into your stand mixer bowl.
-Use the whisk attachment.
+Use the whisk attachment plus the plastic cover if you have one.

 Whip that cream!
-Keep going if it looks like this – it’s not ready yet.
+First, it will thicken.
+Keep going – it’s not ready yet.

 Whip it good!
 After about 3-5 minutes you’ll notice the butter separating and leaving behind buttermilk.